rkt/rkt/README.md

 ![rkt Logo](logos/rkt-horizontal-color.png)

-rkt (pronounced _"rock-it"_) is a CLI for running app containers, and an implementation of the [App Container Spec](Documentation/app-container.md). rkt is designed to be composable, secure, and fast.
+rkt (pronounced _"rock-it"_) is a CLI for running app containers on Linux. rkt is designed to be composable, secure, and fast.

 Some of rkt's key features and goals include:
 - First-class integration with init systems (systemd, upstart) and cluster orchestration tools (fleet, Kubernetes)